CMMC 2.0 Overview

 1. Scope Your CUI Environment

 Identify exactly where CUI flows and is stored in your organization.
 The scope of your assessment — and the cost — depends entirely on this boundary.
-Many organizations reduce scope by segmenting their CUI environment from their broader IT infrastructure.

 2. Conduct a Gap Assessment